dschmitz89/spherical_stats/README.md

 Spherical statistics in Python

 ## Scope
 spherical_stats seeks to implement utilities for analyzing spherical data in Python.
 It is still under heavy development.
+For performance, the numba JIT compiler is used as backend.

 ### So far Implemented are two probability distributions:
 Angular central gaussian distribution (ACG)